tfilo/automatic-watering/README.md

 # Automatic watering
 This is code for my DIY ATmega328p based watering system with monitoring soil temperature and humidity.
 In EasyEDA - schema folder, there is schematics for this project.
 It is not tested design and it can have some flaws.

+project is unfinished due to hardware problem.
+Cheap dc pumps caused reset of microcontroler.
+It would require separated circuit for powering dc pumps with opto-isolator.

 This source code use following libraries you must add by yourself:

 **DallasTemperature**